Dynflow/dynflow/pages/source/documentation/index.md

 {% warning_block %}

 This example is here to demonstrate the planning abilities.
-In reality this paralyzation of compute intensive tasks does not have a positive effect on Dynflow running on MRI.
+In reality this parallelization of compute intensive tasks does not have a positive effect on Dynflow running on MRI.
 The pool of workers may starve.
 It is not a big issue since Dynflow is mainly used to orchestrate external services.